Here’s a round-up of all the new SNL opening sketches

 Wilson then realises his character is “the bad guy” and stops the read through.
 At this point many viewers expressed their relief on social media, with one saying “phew!” and another adding “we needed that”.

-Another sketch parodied the recent Covid-19 tests on The View after two cost-hosts were pulled off air for falsely testing positive.
+Another sketch parodied the recent Covid-19 tests on The Viewafter two cost-hosts were pulled off air for falsely testing positive.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up